SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Evaluation

-We collect incorrect SQL queries generated by various LLMs in Section~\ref{sec:bigtable_results} and visualize the distribution of their error information, as shown in Figure~\ref{fig:error word_cloud}.
-The error information can be divided into two categories: \begin{itemize} \item \textbf{System Error} refers to syntax errors in the SQL statement, and the detailed system error information is generated by the Database Management System (DBMS), e.g., ``syntax error'' and ``no such column''. \item \textbf{Result Error} indicates that the syntax of the SQL statement is correct, but the execution result does not match the ground truth. \end{itemize} The word cloud distribution reveals that ``no such column'' and Result Error are the primary areas of error concentration for all models.
-Additionally, more advanced models exhibit a greater proportion of the Result Error.
-This aligns with expectations, as powerful models are less prone to low-level System Errors.
+\textbf{Debugging Dataset. } We collect incorrect SQL queries generated by various LLMs in ``BigTable'' and visualize the distribution of their error information, as shown in Figure~\ref{fig:error word_cloud}.
+The error information can be divided into two categories: (1) \textbf{System Error} refers to syntax errors in the SQL statement, and the detailed system error information is generated by the Database Management System (DBMS), e.g., ``syntax error'' and ``no such column''; (2) \textbf{Result Error} indicates that the syntax of the SQL statement is correct, but the execution result does not match the ground truth.

+The word cloud distribution reveals that ``No Such Column'' and Result Error are the primary areas of error concentration for all models.
 However, the concise nature of the error information in the Result Error category significantly hampers the debugging performance.
-Therefore, we propose a further detailed classification method.

-Specifically, in addressing the Result Error category, we categorize these errors based on the logical construction of SQL statements.
-This classification is prioritized according to the logical structure within the SQL query.
-It is delineated in order into the following five subcategories: \begin{itemize} \item [(1)] \textbf{Table Query Error} pertains to issues related to the selection of tables in the SQL query.
-It is further subdivided into three types: Excessive/Missing/Incorrect Tables, which respectively address scenarios where unnecessary tables are included, required tables are omitted, or the wrong tables are referenced. \item [(2)] \textbf{Column Selection Error} focuses on the appropriateness of column selection.
-Similar to the Table Query Error, it is broken down into Excessive/Missing/Incorrect Columns. \item [(3)] \textbf{Join Columns Error} examines the errors associated with JOIN operations. \item [(4)] \textbf{Condition Filter Error} encompasses errors that occur in the conditions used to filter the data, including incorrect comparisons or misapplied filters. \item [(5)] \textbf{Data Processing Error} pertains to errors in the data processing stage, which includes aggregations, calculations, etc. applied to the data within the SQL query. \end{itemize}
+To this end, we categorize these errors based on the logical construction of SQL statements.
+As shown in Figure~\ref{fig:error_cla}, this classification is prioritized according to the logical structure within the SQL query.
+It is delineated in order into the following five subcategories: (1) \textbf{Table Query Error} pertains to issues related to the selection of tables in the SQL query.
+It is further subdivided into three types: Excessive/Missing/Incorrect Tables, which respectively address scenarios where unnecessary tables are included, required tables are omitted, or the wrong tables are referenced; (2) \textbf{Column Selection Error} focuses on the appropriateness of column selection.
+Similar to the Table Query Error, it is broken down into Excessive/Missing/Incorrect Columns; (3) \textbf{Join Columns Error} examines the errors associated with JOIN operations; (4) \textbf{Condition Filter Error} encompasses errors that occur in the conditions used to filter the data, including incorrect comparisons or misapplied filters; (5) \textbf{Data Processing Error} pertains to errors in the data processing stage, which includes aggregations, calculations, etc. applied to the data within the SQL query.